-Our current voting system, Plurality or First-Past-The-Post, is only fair and accurate if there are two candidates in the race.
-We can do better.
-That much we can all agree on.
-So what’s the best alternative?
+Our current voting method, Plurality or First-Past-The-Post, is only fair and accurate if there are two candidates in the race.
+We can do better!
+But what’s the best alternative?
 Here we present the pros and cons of four options in detail.
-They are not necessarily the best four options, but they are the voting systems being compared in Oregon right now.
-Advocates are actively pursuing Ranked Choice (RCV) and STAR Voting (Score-Then-Automatic-Runoff).
-Thanks for taking the time to get educated!
+They are not necessarily the best four options, but they are the leading voting methods under consideration for updating our elections.

-- This is the most accurate viable system that’s been proposed according to studies by the Center For Election Science.
+- STAR voting is the most accurate voting method according to Voter Satisfaction Efficiency (VSE) studies by the Center For Election Science.
+(1.)

 - “[STAR Voting] has a Voter Satisfaction Efficiency of 91% all the way up to 98%… [STAR] is undeniably a top-shelf election method, and arguably the best out of all the ones I tested.” -Jameson Quinn, Harvard Statistics.

-- Allows voters to give the same score to candidates if they don’t prefer one over the other.
-This means that a voter can rate each candidate one by one and doesn’t have to figure out all the ratings before they can start.
-Compared with Ranked Choice Voting.
-This decreases voter burden.
+- STAR allows voters to give the same score to candidates if they don’t prefer one over the other.
+This means that a voter can rate each candidate one by one, rather than having to figure out how they will vote on each candidate before they can start.
+Compared with Ranked Choice Voting this decreases voter burden.

 - It’s fairly simple to count and understand results.
 Results show total scores for each candidate and also the percentage of voters that preferred the winner over the other finalist, much like how we vote now.

 - STAR Voting is new and hasn’t been used in a government election yet.

 - Critics worry that people could “bullet vote” giving only 5 stars or 0 stars.
 For some voters this is their legitimately honest vote, but when voters have a more nuanced opinion they naturally want to show it.
 The runoff adds a huge incentive to show your preferences between each candidate so that no matter who the finalists are your vote will make a difference and help prevent your worst case scenario.
 If all voters Bullet Voted STAR Voting devolves to Approval Voting, which is still a pretty good system.

 Instant Runoff Voting (IRV) aka Ranked Choice Voting (RCV):